Are you eligible to apply for the Japanese Government Monbukagakusho (MEXT) Scholarship?

 Any of the following, if discovered during your application or during your scholarship award period, will cause you to lose eligibility, be disqualified from the scholarship, or lose the scholarship in progress (including losing your paid ticket back to your home country).
 Students who have already started receiving the scholarship may be asked to pay back all or part of the stipend received.
 If any of the items below are in question, then MEXT may suspend payment of your stipend until the issue is resolved.

 - You are determined to have made a false statement on your application

 - You violate any article of your pledge to the Minister of Education, Culture, Sports, Science and Technology

 - You violate any Japanese law and are sentenced and imprisoned for an indefinite period or for a period exceeding 1 year

-- You are suspended from your university or preparatory educational institution or receive other punishment, or are removed from enrollment; as a disciplinary action in accordance with school regulations of the accepting institution
+- You are suspended from your university or preparatory educational institution or receive other punishment, or are removed from enrollment; as a disciplinary action under school regulations of the accepting institution

 - It has been determined that it will be impossible for you to complete the course within the standard period of study because of poor academic grades, suspension, or absence from the university or preparatory educational institution